Biden And Democrats Deliver Huge Infrastructure Win

-Category: World Politics Hits: 3*The above video is a compilation of the beginning and end of Biden's speech to reporters.* Pres.
+Category: World Politics Hits: 5*The above video is a compilation of the beginning and end of Biden's speech to reporters.* Pres.
 Joe Biden and the Democrats have a lot to celebrate this week, with last night's House of Representatives passage of his Bipartisan Infrastructure bill.
 He greeted the press this morning with smiles and a wry, "Infrastructure Week!
 I'm so happy to say that..."
 Indeed!
 As he should be.
 Many journalists and politicians are pointing out that Biden's accomplished in a mere nine months what The Former Guy promised (yet didn't lift a finger to actually do) in four years: passing legislation which meaningfully invests in the physical health of this nation.
 According to The White House, the bill will:

 Read more https://crooksandliars.com/2021/11/biden-infrastructure-week